Enhanced Skills Program: Addiction Medicine Program Goals and Objectives

 - Develop a comprehensive management plan addressing treatment of the substance use disorder and medical and psychiatric complications.

-3. Provide both outpatient and inpatient medical management of withdrawal from the following substances: alcohol, opiates, nicotine, benzodiazepines, GHB, cocaine, and barbiturates
+3. Provide both outpatient and inpatient medical management of withdrawal syndromes

-4. Using evidence-based recommendations, provide physicians with appropriate advice and recommendations regarding the use of opioids for chronic pain
+4. Provide evidence-based care in the use of opioids for chronic pain

-5. Initiate appropriate pharmacotherapy for drug dependence when indicated
+5. Initiate appropriate pharmacotherapy for alcohol/drug dependence when indicated

-6. Initiate and provide ongoing care for patients on agonist maintenance therapy (methadone, buprenorphine).
+6. Initiate and provide ongoing care for patients on opioid agonist maintenance therapy (methadone, buprenorphine).

-7. Provide prenatal care for pregnant patients with substance abuse problems
+7. Provide prenatal care for pregnant patients with substance use disorders

 1. Comfortable establishing professional relationships with patients with addictions